aaronksaunders/ionic2-angularfire-sample/README.md

 # Integrating Firebase with AngularFire2 into AngularJS & Ionic2
 ######**UPDATE August 8th 2016:**

-- Supportig latest release of the angularfire library
+- Supportig latest release of the angularfire library & ionic
+  - ionic 2.0.0-beta.11
+  - angularfire2 2.0.0-beta.2
+  - firebase 3.2.1
 - ran into issue with Ionic and not being ableto load AngularFire as a dependency, but hacked around it, https://github.com/driftyco/ionic/issues/7160

 ---